 The Advanced Manufacturing and Engineering Skills Hub is up and running, with specialist training provision being delivered in Stoke-on-Trent, Stafford, Penkridge, Newcastle-under-Lyme and Tamworth.

-Our round two Growth Deal focuses on town and city centre development, with major improvements to Stoke-on-Trent city centre access, alongside programmes to enhance the appeal of our attractive town centres, encouraging footfall and growing business opportunities.
+Our round two Growth Deal focused on town and city centre development, with major improvements to Stoke-on-Trent city centre access, alongside programmes to enhance the appeal of our attractive town centres, encouraging footfall and growing business opportunities.

-Our round three Growth Deal includes funding for the Stafford western access route, easing congestion and opening up development sites, the first phase of the the City East link road and new funding for sustainable transport and skills capital equipment.
+Our round three Growth Deal included funding for the Stafford western access route, easing congestion and opening up development sites, the first phase of the the City East link road and new funding for sustainable transport and skills capital equipment.

 It should be noted that there have been some changes to the original programme, as detailed above, due to some schemes not progressing and funding being reallocated to new schemes.
 The list of LGF schemes shown on our Major Projects page is the current list.

 All Local Growth Deal funding has now been spent.
 The deadline for spending the grant was March 2021.
 Some of the LGF schemes are still active as, although they have spent all LGF grant allocations, the schemes are still being funded by further public or private match funding.